There’s nothing like an extremist hate group to bring out the best in Spokane residents.

-Nearby, at the intersection of North Waikiki Road and West Hawthorne Road, a traveling band of counterprotesters was joined by Whitworth students, including Nicole Conner, of Spokane, who said she “had to see it to believe it.”
+Nearby, at the intersection of North Waikiki Road and West Hawthorne Road, a traveling band of counterprotesters were joined by Whitworth students, including Nicole Conner, of Spokane, who said she “had too see it to believe it.

-“I’m surprised there is still that much ignorance in the world,” Conner said.
+“I’m surprised there is still that much ignorance in the world,” Conner said of the Westboro group.

-Ferris High School students were released from school before the Westboro members arrived to avoid congestion because of all of the protesters, said Terren Roloff, Spokane Public Schools spokeswoman.
-Administrators also said they didn’t want students to have to be exposed to the church’s hateful and offensive messages as they left, she said.
+Ferris High School students were released from school before the Westboro members arrived to avoid congestion from all of the protesters, said Terren Roloff, Spokane Public Schools spokeswoman.
+Administrators also did not want students to have to be exposed to the church’s hateful and offensive messages as they left, she said.

 Most of the high school students went straight home and did not participate in the counterprotest, Roloff said.
-However, about 400 people – mostly university students – did show up to voice disgust with the church’s messages.
+However about 400 people – mostly university students – did show up to voice their disgust with the church’s messages.

 Westboro’s last stop was Chavurat HaMashiach, a Messianic Jewish synagogue.
 About 150 counterprotesters gathered outside, but inside, people ignored the noisy gathering.
 The synagogue held “Love of Israel Night,” which included prayers, singing and dancing.
 Elders wanted the night to be about “the things God loves,” not about protesting Westboro, said Elder William Burnam.
 People of all faiths were invited to the gathering.